IRS Form 656-L – Offer in Compromise Doubt as to Liability

 An

 offer in compromise is a form of tax resolution and involves a settlement agreement between a taxpayer and the IRS.
 Under this agreement, the taxpayer does not pay the total amount they owe.
-The IRS will only accept this offer for a lower payment if any of the following grounds apply:

 - Doubt as to liability: The taxpayer has a legitimate belief that the IRS’s tax assessment is incorrect.
 In other words, the taxpayer disputes the tax debt’s existence or amount.